bernie-cm/k8s-labs/installing-kubernetes-part-1.md

-# How to install a Kubernetes cluster
+# How to install a Kubernetes cluster – Part 1
 There are multiple tools to install Kubernetes.
 A community supported tool is `kubeadm` and this lab uses it to install and build a Kubernetes cluster.

 ## Connecting to future control plane and worker nodes